muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 ![Build Status][buildbadge]
 [![SonarCloud Quality Gate Status][sonarcloudbadge]][sonarcloud]

-**The NuGet Transitive Dependency Finder analyzes .NET solutions to find superfluous dependencies that have been explicitly added to projects.
+**The NuGet Transitive Dependency Finder analyzes .NET solutions and projects to find superfluous dependencies that have been explicitly added to projects.
 The goal is to simplify dependency management.**

 .NET developers can use this application to find and remove these transitive dependencies.
 This serves to simplify NuGet package upgrades by avoiding